TheBevyFlock/bevy-quickstart-book/book/src/setup.md

 If you are using Linux, you can read up about how to install dependencies here:
 [https://github.com/bevyengine/bevy/blob/latest/docs/linux_dependencies.md](https://github.com/bevyengine/bevy/blob/latest/docs/linux_dependencies.md)

-### Windows
+### Windows & MacOS

-If you are instead using Windows, you should be good to go.
+If you are instead using Windows or MacOS, you should be good to go.

 ## Testing if it all works